Last updated: 12th February 2021

 Additionally, screen magnifiers and speech-recognition software can be used.

-Talis Education Ltd is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Talis Education Ltd is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The content listed below is non-accessible for the following reasons:

 Non-compliance with the accessibility regulations

 - Further detail of the areas where our products fall short of the WCAG 2.1 AA success criteria is provided in the VPAT reports above.

 What we’re doing to improve accessibility